-Michael led the Sunday service on “The Wicked Problem of: What’s for Dinner?”
+Michael led a Sunday service in 2017 on “The Wicked Problem of: What’s for Dinner?”

 from Kwantlen Polytechnical University website:

 Faculty, Sustainable Agriculture & Food Systems